transmission/transmission/qt/README.txt

    from a remote site, then transmission-remote and the web and Qt clients are a good match.

-   To use the Qt client as a remote: "qtr -r http://host:port/"
+   To use the Qt client as a remote, in the menu go to Edit > Change Session

    The Qt client is also the most likely to wind up running on Windows, though that's not a high priority at the moment...